bluetailtech/BTConfig/README.md

 2020-07-28
 add decoders dir for decoders covered by GPL licensing
 <BR>
-2020-09-13<BR>
-The P25RX firmware contains firmware which has been inspired by portions of the following projects:
+2020-09-13 The P25RX firmware contains firmware which has been inspired by portions of the following projects:<BR>
 <BR>
 https://github.com/jgaeddert/liquid-dsp<BR>
 https://github.com/szechyjs/dsd<BR>